Skip to main content

 • Prepare workers for promotion

-When employees are entrusted with an important task, the worker feels valued and empowered.
-Conversely, business leaders who hold on to too many tasks can inadvertently lower morale because workers feel that their talents are not appreciated.
+Strong leaders empower employees by entrusting them with important tasks and helping them realize their potential.
+Conversely, business leaders who carry too many tasks can inadvertently lower morale because workers feel their talents are not appreciated.

 Many business leaders believe that their leadership roles are time intensive.
 They may also worry that less experienced staff members cannot perform certain tasks to a high standard.
 Business leaders may be reluctant to delegate because they:

-• Think it will take less time if the job is not delegated
+• Think a task will take less time if they do it themselves

 • Don’t trust their employees’ abilities